IITDU-AMIT-MSSE1044/course-project-AfsanaTasnim/README.md

 ## What the base project did:
-I have worked on the given paper which mines API usage patters.
+I have worked on the given paper that mines API usage patters.
 The paper talks about the usage patterns being succinct and providing high- coverage.
 Their proposed approach is Usage Pattern Miner(UP-Miner).
 The approach is composed of two step clustering and the application of BIDE algorithm.
 The first level of clustering is done based on the similarity of the sequences.
 For this the paper used a technique called SeqSim.
 The SeqSim technique finds out the similarity of the sequences.
 This is done for all the sequences in the dataset.
 Using the